 On September 10, 2017, Watt sustained an injury on his finger but continued playing with it even when he aggravated it.
 However, he was forced to stay off the field, missing the final 11 games on injured reserve as a result of a surgery he had on October 9th, due to a leg tibial plateau fracture.
 He has been hale and hearty ever since.

-Watt is not married but in a serious relationship with Kealia Ohai, an award-winning professional soccer player who plays for the Houston Dash.
+Watt is not married as at the time of this writing but in a serious relationship with Kealia Ohai, an award-winning professional soccer player who plays for the Houston Dash.
 He got to know Kealia through his teammate, Brian Cushing, who is married to Megan, her elder sister.
 Although the duo obviously cares about each other, they have no plans of getting married any time soon because they want to build their carers.

 J J Watt, in a bid to give back to the society, founded a charity organization named the Justin J. Watt Foundation.
 The organization has been striving to provide after-school opportunities for youths, equipping them with what it takes to develop good character and pursue their athletic dreams.

 The foundation with the motto “Dream Big, Work Hard” was launched in 2010 with Watt’s mother, Connie, as the vice president.